SCHOLARLY/ ACADEMIC PUBLICATIONS

 “Review: Political Appetites: Food in Medieval English Romance, by Aaron Hostetter.”
-Forthcoming in The Heroic Age.
-(In preparation)
+Forthcoming in The Heroic Age. (submitted)

 “Review: The Critics and the Prioress: Antisemitism, Criticism, and Chaucer’s Prioress’s Tale, by Heather Blurton and Hannah Johnson.”
-Forthcoming in Medieval Feminist Forum.
-(In preparation)
+Forthcoming in Medieval Feminist Forum. (submitted)

 “Review: Savage Economy: The Returns of Middle English Romance, by Walter Wadiak.”
 Forthcoming in Sixteenth- Century Studies. (submitted)